10.6 C

 “Africa will furnish a development of civilization which the world has never yet witnessed.
 Its great peculiarity will be its mortal element.”

-From 1871 to 1873 Blyden lived in Freetown, Sierra Leone.
-There he edited Negro, the first explicitly pan-African journal in West Africa.
-Between 1874 and 1885 Blyden was again based in Liberia, holding various high academic and governmental offices.
-In 1885 he was an unsuccessful candidate for the Liberian presidency.
+From 1871 to 1873 Blyden lived in Freetown, Sierra Leone, where he edited Negro, often described as the first explicitly pan-African journal in West Africa.
+Between 1874 and 1885 Blyden was again based in Liberia, holding various high academic and governmental offices, and in 1885 he was an unsuccessful candidate for the Liberian presidency.
+After 1885 Blyden divided his time between Liberia, Sierra Leone, and Lagos.

 In 1891 and 1894 he spent several months in Lagos and worked there in 1896–1897 as a government agent for native affairs.
 While in Lagos he wrote regularly for the Lagos Weekly Record, one of the earliest propagators of Nigerian and West African nationalism.

-It is sad to think that there are some Africans, especially among those who have enjoyed the advantages of foreign training, who are blind enough to the radical facts of humanity as to say, ‘Let us do away with our African personality and be lost, if possible, in another race’.
+“It is sad to think that there are some Africans, especially among those who have enjoyed the advantages of foreign training, who are blind enough to the radical facts of humanity as to say, ‘Let us do away with our African personality and be lost, if possible, in another race’.
 Preach this doctrine as much as you like, no one will do it, for no one can do it, for when you have done away with your personality, you have done away with yourselves.
-Your place has been assigned you in the universe as Africans, and there is no room for you as anything else.
+Your place has been assigned you in the universe as Africans, and there is no room for you as anything else.”

 Blyden died on February 7, 1912.

-Personal Life
+Personal life

-Blyden married Sarah Yates, an Americo-Liberian from the prominent Yates family.
-She was the daughter of Hilary Yates and niece of Beverly Page Yates, who served as vice-president of Liberia from 1856 to 1860 under President Stephen Allen Benson.
+Blyden married Sarah Yates, an Americo‑Liberian from the prominent Yates family.
+She was the daughter of Hilary Yates and the niece of Beverly Page Yates, who served as vice‑president of Liberia from 1856 to 1860 under President Stephen Allen Benson.
 She and Blyden had three children together.

 Legacy

-Blyden’s idea’s and speeches urging a return to Africa and the re-creation of an African Nation were to seed African consciousness movements all over the world.
-There is an unbroken line of black leaders that inherited his ideas, directly or indirectly.
+Blyden’s ideas and speeches urging a return to Africa and the re‑creation of an African nation helped seed African consciousness movements across the African world.
+There is a clear line of Black leaders who inherited his ideas, directly or indirectly.
 W.E.B.
-DuBois and Marcus Garvey exploded them into the twentieth century, continuing to champion the theme of a return to Africa.
-Their political ideas, in turn, became a source for the leaders of African independence movements of the fifties and sixties- Nkrumah, Nyerere, Sekou Toure and Blyden’s own grandson, Edward W. Blyden III whose Sierra Leone Independence Movement (SLIM) played a key role in winning Sierra Leone’s independence from Great Britain.
-In South Africa, President Thabo Mbeki generously sprinkles his speeches with mention of, and quotes from Blyden, and in Ethiopia his written work is closely studied by Rastafarians.
+Du Bois and Marcus Garvey carried these themes into the twentieth century, continuing to champion the call for African unity and a return to Africa.
+Their political ideas, in turn, became sources of inspiration for leaders of African independence movements in the 1950s and 1960s, such as Kwame Nkrumah, Julius Nyerere, and Sékou Touré, as well as for Blyden’s own grandson, Edward W. Blyden III, whose Sierra Leone Independence Movement (SLIM) played a key role in the country’s independence from Britain.
+In South Africa, President Thabo Mbeki has often referenced Blyden in his speeches, and in Ethiopia his writings are closely studied in Rastafarian circles.

 “There is a talent entrusted to you.
 It is your duty to call into action the highest forms of your being.
-It does not matter what your calling may be – whether it be what men call menial or what the world calls honorable – whether it be to speak in the halls of Congress or to sweep out those halls – whether it be to wait upon others or to be waited on— it is the manner of using your faculties that will determine the result- that will determine your true influence in this world and your status in the world to come.
+It does not matter what your calling may be – whether it be what men call menial or what the world calls honorable – whether it be to speak in the halls of Congress or to sweep out those halls – whether it be to wait upon others or to be waited on— it is the manner of using your faculties that will determine the result – that will determine your true influence in this world and your status in the world to come.
 Everyone should do his part to advance humanity.
 Each should exert himself to be a helper in progress.
 Whatever your condition, you do occupy some room in the world; what are you doing to make a return for the room you occupy?
 There are so many of our people who fail to realize their responsibility, who fail to hear the inspiring call of the past and the prophetic call of the future.”

 Source: